2023/2024 ERISA Compliance Checklist

 - Cancer policies

-Plans that will not fall under ERISA primarily include pensions or other plans provided by the United States government, state or local governments, and churches.
+Plans that do not fall under ERISA primarily include pensions or other plans provided by the U.S. government, state or local governments, and churches.

-ERISA compliance can be a lot, but it can also be anticipated.
+While ERISA compliance is demanding, it doesn't have to be confusing.
 Requirements fall into two main categories: ongoing and calendar-based.

-- Enrollment Opportunity: Once an employee has met the plan age and service requirements, they must be given the opportunity to enroll in the plan.
-All necessary instructions and forms should be provided to them as well as any applicable notices and a Summary Plan Description.
+- Enrollment opportunities.
+Once an employee has met the plan age and service requirements, you must give them the opportunity to enroll in the plan.
+You should provide all necessary instructions and forms to them, as well as any applicable notices and a Summary Plan Description.

-- Notice of Plan Changes: Administrators must notify participants of any plan changes 30-90 days prior to the change’s effective date.
+- Notices of plan changes.
+Administrators must notify participants of any plan changes 30-90 days prior to the change’s effective date.

-- Participant Fee Disclosure: A fee disclosure must be sent annually to all participants with an account balance.
+- Participant fee disclosures.
+Send a fee disclosure annually to all participants with an account balance.
 This applies to all plan-eligible and terminated employees and their beneficiaries.

-- Plan Document: Management of the plan must adhere closely to the terms of the plan document.
+- Plan documents.
+Management of the plan must adhere closely to the terms of the plan document.
 Any deviation could lead to disqualification by the IRS.